DILLI DILWALON KI

 2006

-Catalogue Essay: Anshuman Dasgupta
+Texts: Anshuman Dasgupta

-As we said before, these works do not settle for a singularity.
+“As we said before, these works do not settle for a singularity.
 They vex the question of singularity with contrary pulls, and the trousers, which are likely derivatives of the billboards, may only fit within this series if accepted in similar terms and their limits.

-Thus a migrant privileging himself over the meaning (and hermeneutics) can now stave off a concrete inference.
+Thus, a migrant privileging himself over the meaning (and hermeneutics) can now stave off a concrete inference.
 For identity is a question which we can offer for scrutiny in a globalizing world, but rarely stand by completely.
-This is, according to me, a site for contestation over selfhood today.
+This is, according to me, a site for contestation over selfhood today.”

-(excerpt from the catalogue essay ‘Traces Upon the City‘ by Anshuman Dasgupta)
+(excerpt from the catalogue essay, Traces upon the City, by Anshuman Dasgupta)